 Generally, you must report partnership items shown on your Schedule K-1 (and any attached statements) the same way that the partnership treated the items on its return.
-This rule doesn't apply if your partnership is within the "small partnership exception" and doesn't elect to have the tax treatment of partnership items determined at the partnership level.

 If the treatment on your original or amended return is inconsistent with the partnership's treatment, or if the partnership was required to but has not filed a return, you must file Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with your original or amended return to identify and explain any inconsistency (or to note that a partnership return has not been filed).